Academic Support Programs

 To get the most out of your session, we suggest you bring the following:

-• If you are working on a draft, please bring a copy of your draft, either electronic (accessible by e-mail or flash drive) or on paper.
+• If you are working on a draft, please bring an electronic copy of your draft (accessible by e-mail or flash drive).

 • If your writing concern is related to a particular assignment, bring the assignment prompt.